Explore potential ways to participate in the Houzz IPO before the stock begins trading. Get access to select pre-IPO companies at Equitybee.

 The Houzz IPO date is currently unknown.

 The company hired Goldman Sachs in October 2021, near the 2020-2021 IPO mania apex.
+But it did not move forward.

 New private funding rounds may suggest the company intends to be patient until market conditions improve.
-However, Houzz has not raised money in more than five years, a likely sign the company is profitable.
+However, Houzz has not raised money in more than seven years, a likely sign the company is profitable.

 Watch for a confidential Houzz IPO filing to kick off the IPO process in the coming year.